-We’ve all had nights out with mates where we’ve done crazy things we’d rather forget, particularly back when we were teenagers during our college years.
-The feeling of invincibility that comes with being young and largely free of real responsibility (combined with, in my case, a few too many luminous Bacardi Breezers) can lead to situations where you only regretfully realise the consequences of your actions the morning afterwards.
+We’ve all had nights out where we’ve done crazy things we’d rather forget, particularly back when we were teenagers.
+The feeling of invincibility that comes with being young and largely free of real responsibility (combined with too many luminous Bacardi Breezers) can lead to situations where you only realise the consequences of your actions the morning afterwards.

 This is what has happened to Lily in 103 (possibly without the influence of so many fluorescent alcoholic drinks), a college student trying to remember what happened during a night out with her friends.
 This exploration title by Dystopia Interactive caught my eye on Kickstarter recently while I was over there backing the campaign for The Procession to Calvary.
 It was the announcement trailer that did it: the long corridors lit by candles seemed like a place I’d want to investigate.

 The game is set in Lily’s mind, a world built from both her memories and things she has tried to forget; everything up until the event of the night which changed her life.
 She has never been quite like other people and since she was a child, her wild imagination has given her ability to create her own home in her head.
 But things are different and our protagonist doesn’t feel safe here any longer.
 There is something lurking underneath that which she has hidden, a suppressed memory that only the player can help her remember.